animist-os/crux/crux_tutorial.md

 [[0,0,0],5 | /2, 3 | /2]
 ```

-To subdivide a nested mot (multiply each pip's timescale by 1/length), use the `/` postfix operator:
+To subdivide the time a nested mot's time, so that the nested mot occupies a single unit duration of the parental mot, use the `/` postfix operator:
 ```
 [[0,1,2]]/
 // Produces: [0 | /3, 1 | /3, 2 | /3]